 David Limbaugh is a writer, author and attorney.
-His latest book is "The Emmaus Code: Finding Jesus in the Old Testament."
+His latest book is "Guilty by Reason of Insanity: Why the Democrats Must Not Win."
 Follow him on Twitter @davidlimbaugh and his website at www.davidlimbaugh.com.
 To read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate webpage at www.creators.com.

 Photo credit: Michael Stoakes